Free Next Day Delivery on orders £399 and over Free Next Day Delivery on orders £399 and over

 Wool programme

-Wool programmes protect your delicate woollen garments by providing a gentle wash, minimal tumbling and gentle heat to protect.
+Wool programmes protect your delicate woollen garments by providing a gentle wash, minimal tumbling and gentle heat.
 This setting is ideal for keeping your wool clothes in good condition and preventing them from shrinking.

 Drum light